Updated: Nov 27, 2024

 If you agree with most of what the report presents, share this important information with the school.
 Teachers are not mind-readers, and rather than experimenting to figure out what exactly is preventing your child from learning as easily as others, help them along by sharing the findings.
 The assessment report will detail what your child does well, what they struggle with, how to help them and if their struggles are severe enough to qualify for the designation of a specific learning disability or ADHD diagnosis.
 Not sharing the results will mean your child will not get the support they need to succeed.

-A modification, on the other hand, is a significant change in what your child is allowed to learn because they are deemed not to have the capacity for it; they are NOT going to learn the same curricular outcomes.
+- A modification, on the other hand, is a significant change in what your child will be learning because they are deemed not to have the intellectual capacity for it; they are NOT going to learn the same curricular outcomes.
 This is the difference between learning your multiplication tables in another format, versus not learning them at all.
-If your child has a LD, they should only be getting accommodations, not modifications.
+If your child has a LD, they should only be getting interventions and accommodations, not modifications.

 Are there benefits to coding?

-Coding comes with services and supports.
-Firstly, it’s the classroom accommodations, but depending on the type and severity of your child’s difficulties, it could also include pull-out sessions for extra instruction, the services of an aide, speech-language or occupational therapy, assistive technology, special furniture, or even smaller classes with more targeted instruction specifically for LD students.
-These supports and services do depend on the capacity of the teacher and the school to provide them, but they can only provide them with a code and an IPP.
+Yes, coding comes with services and supports.
+Firstly, it’s the classroom accommodations and interventions, but depending on the type and severity of your child’s difficulties, it could also include the services of an educational assistant, speech-language or occupational therapy, assistive technology, special furniture, or even smaller classes with more targeted instruction specifically for students with LD.
+The range of supports and services do depend on the capacity of the teacher and the school to provide them, but they are often only provided with a code and an IPP.
+That said, it’s important to know that schools and school divisions can hold themselves to a higher standard, and when possible, provide interventions and accommodations when they identify a student in need even without coding.
+Thus, coding will not always unlock extra support if the school is already providing it, but they must when there is a code.
 This is true whether your child is in Grade 4 or Grade 11.

 Is Coding Really Necessary in High School?